simanfor/inventarios/english/README.md

 In this repository, you will find documentation to help you understand how to build your own data inventory, as well as templates and examples ready to be used.

+:thinking: What if I don't have data to use in SIMANFOR?

+:wink: Don't worry!
+In this repository, you will find sample data for each model, obtained from the
+[Spanish Forest National Inventory](https://www.miteco.gob.es/es/biodiversidad/temas/inventarios-nacionales/inventario-forestal-nacional/default.aspx).
+You can explore SFNI data in a more user-friendly way with the [Forest Explorer](https://forestexplorer.gsic.uva.es/explorer/) and download it using the [NFI Downloader](https://descargaifn.gsic.uva.es/es/) tool.

 ---

 ## :scroll: Content